paykun-code/AndroidSdkDemo/README.md

 #	For Live environment

 If you want to do real transaction than set "isLive" parameter to true and use your Live MerchantId and AccessToken from Paykun dashboard.

+#	Getting result after successfull or failed transaction in your Android Class or Activity